mulikevs/my-presentations/docker_volumes_presentation.md

 # Sharing Data & Ensuring Persistence in Docker Containers

-## Slide 1: Introduction to Docker and Data Persistence
+## Introduction to Docker and Data Persistence

 ### 🐳 What is Docker?
 - A lightweight tool for packaging apps and dependencies into containers.